ciudadlas/Wanderlust/README.md

 - Supports iOS 8 and up.

 ## Features
-- Re-usable CardsStackView that holds a stack of cards, and allows right and left swiping.
-It can be customized with delegate methods and filled with data by any view controller via its dataSource and delegate objects.
-In this app it holds only max 5 card views at a time.
+- Re-usable CardsStackView that holds a stack of card views, and allows right and left swiping.
+It can be customized with delegate methods and filled with data by any object via its dataSource and delegate objects.
+In this app it holds a maximum of 5 card views at a time.
 - Single tapping on a card opens a map view with the coordinates and pin of the location shown on the map.
 - Swiping right on a card favorites it and swiping left discards it.
 Changes are persisted in a sqlite database via the iOS Core Data framework.
-- Tapping 'View Favorites' button opens up the list of favorite places that are persisted with a custom animation, and fetches the favorited places from the local data store.
+- Tapping 'View Favorites' button opens up the list of favorite places with a custom animation, and fetches the favorited places from the local data store.

 ## Future enhancements to consider
 - Allow user to un-favorite a place from the list of favorites.